WebAssembly/spec/spectec/test-prose/TEST.md

 - the storage type packtype is valid if:
   - packtype is valid.

+Structtype_ok
+- the structure type fieldtype* is valid if:
+  - For all fieldtype in fieldtype*:
+    - the field type fieldtype is valid.

+Arraytype_ok
+- the array type fieldtype is valid if:
+  - fieldtype is valid.

+Functype_ok
+- the function type t_1* -> t_2* is valid if:
+  - the result type t_1* is valid.
+  - the result type t_2* is valid.

 Comptype_ok
 - the composite type comptype is valid if:
   - Either:
-    - comptype is (STRUCT fieldtype*).
+    - comptype is (STRUCT structtype).
-    - For all fieldtype in fieldtype*:
-      - the field type fieldtype is valid.
+    - the structure type structtype is valid.
   - Or:
-    - comptype is (ARRAY fieldtype).
+    - comptype is (ARRAY arraytype).
-    - fieldtype is valid.
+    - the array type arraytype is valid.
   - Or:
     - comptype is (FUNC functype).
     - the function type functype is valid.

 Comptype_ok/struct
-- the composite type (STRUCT fieldtype*) is valid if:
+- the composite type (STRUCT structtype) is valid if:
-  - For all fieldtype in fieldtype*:
-    - the field type fieldtype is valid.
+  - the structure type structtype is valid.

 Comptype_ok/array
-- the composite type (ARRAY fieldtype) is valid if:
+- the composite type (ARRAY arraytype) is valid if:
-  - the field type fieldtype is valid.
+  - the array type arraytype is valid.

 Comptype_ok/func
 - the composite type (FUNC functype) is valid if:
   - the function type functype is valid.

-Functype_ok
-- the function type t_1* -> t_2* is valid if:
-  - the result type t_1* is valid.
-  - the result type t_2* is valid.

 Subtype_ok
 - the sub type (SUB FINAL? (_IDX x)* comptype) is valid for the type index (OK x_0) if: